dlfer/casengine/README.md

 ```

-I do not have time yet to write extensice documentation.
+I do not have time yet to write extensive documentation.
 Somehow the source is self-explaining?

 Just to do, first generate the .sty LaTeX file:
 ```